February 22, 2019

 From recipient to benefactor

-Alice stayed connected with Turning Point by volunteering at the front desk and making annual contributions.
+Alice stayed connected by volunteering at Turning Point and making annual contributions.
 In 2016, she and her husband, Mark, decided to step up their donation and sponsor a comprehensive educational program called "Life After Cancer."
 The 6 classes are designed to help participants manage the physical and emotional issues that may arise during and after treatment.
 Topics include:

 - Moving for life